 Enhancing the Vizsla Temperament

-We breed our Vizslas for temperament which allows our dogs to excel at many different endeavors.
+We bred our Vizslas for temperament which allows our dogs to excel at many different endeavors.

-Our puppies are hand-raised with loving care.
+Our puppies was hand-raised with loving care.
 They are given lots of fresh air and exercise and a very nutritious diet.
-We can ship anywhere in Canada or the U.S. at the buyer’s expense.
+Now we give advise for the young people who want to start theirs passion, hobby

 Vaccination Info for your Dog